 There are over 100 potato plant varieties with the most commonly purchased at the supermarket being the russet potato, specifically the Russet Burbank.
 Although more of us may buy Russet Burbanks, the precipitation flux and temperature of most of the country prohibits home garden production.
-Have no fear though, you are sure to find a type of potato amongst the 100 that is ideal for you home garden and climate.
+Have no fear though; you are sure to find a type of potato among the 100 that is ideal for your home garden and climate.

 Early Season Potatoes

 Early season potatoes reach maturity within 75 to 90 days.
 One example of a tuber ideally suited for early season planting is the Irish Cobbler, an irregularly shaped variety with light brown skin.
 You may also opt for the Norland, a red-skinned potato that is resistant to scab.
 Choose northern-grown seed potatoes for best results when planting in the early season, and of course, certified disease-free.
 A hugely popular variety, the Yukon Gold is one of the trendiest yellow-fleshed varieties and has a moist, almost buttery flavor and texture.
 Yukon Golds have large, evenly sized and shaped tubers and produce not only a great early season harvest but the smaller plant size allows for closer spacing.

 There are a plethora of mid-season potato types which mature between 95 and 110 days.
 The aforementioned Russet Burbank is an example of just such a variety and is ready for harvest after about 95 days.
 Additionally, some other mid-season potato varieties to choose from are: